-The Basilica of San Nazaro in Brolo (as it is also known) was founded by Sant’Ambrogio between 382 and 386 AD along the road from Milano to Rome.
-It was initially dedicated to the Holy Apostles as, seemingly, fragments of cloth that had come into contact with the bodies of the Saints buried in Rome are preserved herein.
-Due to its ancient origins, it represents one of the main examples of paleo-Christian art in the city.
+The Basilica of San Nazaro in Brolo (as it is also known) was founded by St. Ambrose between 382 and 386 AD along the road from Milano to Rome.
+It was initially dedicated to the Holy Apostles, as fragments of cloth that had come in contact with the bodies of the Saints buried in Rome are said to be preserved within.
+Due to its ancient origins, the Basilica represents a major example of paleo-Christian art in the city.

-The body of Celsus was left where it was discovered - where the basilica thereafter dedicated to him is located (Corso Italia) and where the relics are kept - while the remains of Nazaro was brought to the basilica.
+The body of Celsus was left where it was discovered - where the church later dedicated to him is located (Corso Italia) and where the relics are kept - while the remains of Nazaro was brought to the basilica.

-The church façade, however, is very different from what one might expect: it is not in typical Romanesque style often seen in Milano.
+The church façade, however, is very different from what one might expect: it is not in the typical Romanesque style often seen in Milano.
 In 1512, construction began on the Trivulzio Chapel, the only documented architectural work by Bramantino in Milano.
-Created as a mausoleum for the family of Gian Giacomo Trivulzio, marshal of the King of France, Louis XII, it is attached to the Paleochristian façade like a sort of access vestibule to the church.
+Created as a mausoleum for the family of Gian Giacomo Trivulzio - Marshal of the King of France, Louis XII - it leans against the Paleochristian façade like an access vestibule of sorts to the church.

 - In the Trivulzio family chapel, Giangiacomo Trivulzio’s tomb lies between those of his two wives.
-An inscription in Latin on the memorial plaque is translated by some historians into Milanese: "Lè staa mai cont i man in man" (He has never been idle).
+An inscription in Latin on the memorial plaque is translated into Milanese: "Lè staa mai cont i man in man" (He never sat on his hands).

-- Descending to the right of the presbytery, visitors enter the small archaeological area where the Roman amphorae and bricks, plus, tiles with animal paw prints are conserved, most probably material left to dry before firing that had accidentally been stepped on by the beasts.
+- Descending to the right of the presbytery, visitors enter the small archaeological area where Roman amphorae, bricks and tiles are conserved.
+Of special interest are tiles with paw prints: most probably material left to cure before firing, on which animals accidentally stepped on.